 As in past years, nationally broadcast games will continue to be split among ESPN, FOX, FS1, TBS, and MLB Network.
 Of these, only Fox can be accessed over the air, but there are still ways to get the other four networks without an expensive cable subscription.
 Let’s look at the options.

 Since broadcast baseball has largely gone the way of Sunday doubleheaders, there are few options for watching any game without a subscription of one kind or another.
 The Fox network, however, can still be had for free with a good indoor antenna.
 That will give you access to a bunch of nationally broadcast Saturday-afternoon games.

-To get this bounty of baseball riches, you’ll need the “Choice” package for $85 per month.
-That will also get you 20 hours of cloud DVR storage you can use to record games.
-You can upgrade to unlimited hours of recording for an additional $10 a month.
+To get this bounty of baseball riches, you’ll need the “Choice” package for $80 per month.
+That will also get you unlimited cloud DVR storage you can use to record games.

 Sling TV offers ESPN, ESPN2, TBS, Fox, and Fox Sports 1, as well as NBC Sports for local-team broadcasts.
 If you want them all in one package, though, you’ll need to step up to the top-tier Sling Orange + Blue option (basically Sling’s two individual packages combined and offered at a discount) for $50 a month.